 Once you have spoken with Council the next step would be to give us a call or send us an email and we can have a look at your site and if you provide us with any information that Council provided you we can make a quick determination if it would be worthwhile pursuing or if there are any other options.

 Rural subdivisions are fairly similar to residential subdivisions where the new lots must comply with the minimum lot size for the area (see above to find out the minimum lot size for your site).
 For rural land the minimum lot size is often quite large (for RU1 properties it is common for the minimum lot size to be 40+ Hectares (100 acres).
 This is a very large lot of land!

-For rural lands it is difficult to vary the minimum lot size for a site.
+Unlike residential subdivisions (where the minimum lot size requirement can be carried), for rural lands it is difficult to vary the minimum lot size for a site often due to the wording of clause 4.6 of the Local Environmental Plan.
 It is not as simple as some of the urban sites where a clause 4.6 variation report can be provided for a subdivision.
 The Local Environmental Plan often specifically prohibits the subdivision of rural land where it doesn’t meet the minimum lot size.

 The main two documents that are required are the plan of subdivision as well as the statement of environmental effects.
 The latter document is the main document that is used to argue the case for the subdivision as well as arguing the point for any non compliance with the development.